kotlin-orm/ktorm/hexo-docs/source/en/schema-definition.md

 }
 ```

-We can see that both `Departments` and `Employees` are extending from `Table` whose constructor accepts a table name as parameter.
+We can see that both `Departments` and `Employees` are extending from `Table` whose constructor accepts a table name as the parameter.
 There is also a generic type parameter in `Table` class, that is the entity class's type that current table is binding to.
 Here we don't bind to any entity classes, so `Nothing` is OK.

-Columns are defined as properties in table objects by Kotlin's *val* and *by* keyword, their types are defined by type definition functions, such as int, long, varchar, date, etc. Commonly, these type definition functions follows the rules below:
+Columns are defined as properties in table objects by Kotlin's *val* and *by* keyword, their types are defined by type definition functions, such as int, long, varchar, date, etc. Commonly, these type definition functions follow the rules below:

-- They are all `Table` class's extension functions that are only allowed to used in table object definitions.
+- They are all `Table` class's extension functions that are only allowed to be used in table object definitions.
 - Their names are corresponding to the underlying SQL types' names.
 - They all accept a parameter of string type, that is the column's name.
 - Their return types are `Table<E>.ColumnRegistration<C>`, in which E is the entity class, C is the type of current column.
-We can chaining call the `primaryKey` function on `ColumnRegistration` to declare current column as a primary key.
+We can chaining call the `primaryKey` function on `ColumnRegistration` to declare the current column as a primary key.

 > `ColumnRegistration` implements the `ReadOnlyProperty` interface, so we can use it as a [property delegate](https://kotlinlang.org/docs/reference/delegated-properties.html) via Kotlin's *by* keyword.
 Therefore, in the definition `val name by varchar("name")`, although the return type of `varchar` is `ColumnRegistration<String>`, the `val name` property's type is `Column<String>`.
 For the same reason, the `val managerId by int("manager_id")` property's type is `Column<Int>`.